Identity theft is a scary concept: the idea that someone else can be you!

 The bottom line is that if you have any paper documents you want to be sure that you are taking every precaution when it comes to destroying them.

-If you are ever a victim of id theft in the future, be sure to follow these steps to report identity theft and begin the recovery process.
+If you are ever a victim of ID theft in the future, be sure to follow these steps to report identity theft and begin the recovery process.

-Document The Identity Theft
+Document The ID Theft Details

-The first thing to do is to take note of what it is that you believe is the proof of identity theft.
+The first thing to do is to take note of what it is that you believe is proof of identity theft.

 - Notice a new, unknown trade line on your credit report